samstarling/blog.lawrencejones.dev/_posts/2022-03-14-most-impactful.md

 The team I joined was Core Payments & Internal Tools (CPIT), whose key responsibility was to safeguard the payment process.
-As is traditional in start-ups, we had began to hit scaling issues around the batch processes that submitted to the banks, and everyone was very concerned about it.
+As is traditional in start-ups, we had began to hit scaling issues around the batch processes that submitted to the banks, and everyone was very concerned.

-Batch processing being key to CPIT, our team were deep in discussion about how the scaling challenge.
-This being the time of micro-service hype, there was an implicit suggestion that our Ruby on Rails monolith was incapable of scaling with our payment volume, and that we'd need to break out a new service that we spoke to over a message broker, event sourcing, all that jazz.
+Batch processing being key to CPIT, our team were deep in discussion about the scaling challenge.
+This being the peak of micro-service hype, there was an suggestion that our Ruby on Rails monolith was incapable of scaling and that we'd need a new service that we'd speak to over a message broker, with event sourcing, etc.

-Having arrived late to the conversation, I didn't grok the concerns about the monolith.
-I'd worked at GC a year before for my internship, and I confess I quite liked the monolith!
-I thought the codebase was really solid, enjoyed the simplicitly of a single service, and felt more infrastructure might make things worse -- not better.
+Having arrived late to the conversation, I didn't fully get the concerns about the monolith.
+I'd worked at GC a year before during my internship and come away a big fan: I thought the codebase was solid, enjoyed the simplicitly of a single service, and felt more infrastructure might make things worse -- not better.

 Late one evening, I began to dig into the bad pipeline.
 This was a batch job that started at 4pm (our payment submission cutoff) then found and batched all